tuinannan/tuinannan.github.io/content/_index.md

 ## Yanan (Yaya) Guo

 Hi there!
-I am currently a PhD student at the [University of Pittsburgh](https://www.pitt.edu), working with my advisor [Dr. Jun Yang](https://sites.pitt.edu/~juy9/) in the Department of Electrical and Computer Engineering.
-I graduated from [Xidian University](https://www.xidian.edu.cn/) in
+I am currently an assistant professor in the Department of Computer Science at the [University of Rochester](https://www.rochester.edu).
+I received my Ph.D. from Pitt, where I worked with my advisor [Dr. Jun Yang](https://sites.pitt.edu/~juy9/) on computer architecture and computer security.
-2018 with a Bachelor's degree in Engineering.

 My research interests lie in computer architecture and cybersecurity, with a focus on the following areas:
 <i class="fas fa-paperclip"></i> Microarchitectural side channels.